J-1 Visa Energy Account Manager Jobs

 Search for host employers on Migrate Mate

-Use Migrate Mate to filter U.S. energy companies that have hosted J-1 exchange visitors in account management or sales-adjacent roles.
+Use Migrate Mate to filter U.S. energy companies that have hosted J-1 visa exchange visitors in account management or sales-adjacent roles.
 Targeting employers with prior J-1 host experience shortens the onboarding timeline with a designated sponsor.

 Check whether the 2-year home residency requirement applies

 If your country appears on the Exchange Visitor Skills List, your J-1 may carry a two-year home residency requirement after program completion.
-Confirm your status through USCIS before accepting an offer, since it affects future visa transitions like H-1B or permanent residency.
+Confirm your status through USCIS before accepting an offer, since it affects future visa transitions like H-1B visa or permanent residency.

 Verify your host employer is comfortable with DS-7002 obligations